Study Visits and Practice Exchanges

 “Andean – Amazonian knowledge and ancestral practices in agricultural systems: potential and challenges”

-The aim of the 2017 Practice Exchange is to:
+The aim of the 2017 Practice Exchange was to:

 - Provide a space for Exchange, discussion and analysis about the Sumaq Kawsay or good living.